Mushrooms of The Sunshine Coast

 FalseMorels (Gyromitra infula)

-False morels are popping up in cleared forest areas.
+False morels popping in cleared forest areas.
 Cool to look at, toxic unless really, really cooked.
 Lower Mount Elphie.

 Hydnellum geogenium